georuiz817/georuiz817.github.io/_posts/2020-03-29-inputs_and_how_i_made_my_code_dry.markdown

   return ( A BUNCH OF CODE
 	```

 Now I'm sure you can see the problem there.
 For one it's in no way DRY (don't repeat yourself).
-We are using practically the same blocks of code besides changing the style at the very end.
+We are using practically the same function besides the style at the very end.
 It's cluttered and messy.
 When some one would go to look into the component they'd be pretty confused on how to navigate this.

 I wanted to go one step further and get all that pesky unDRY code out of the component.
 So how did I do that?
-Well I made a make shift helper.js component and imported it into this one having each block look like this:
+Well I made a make shift helper.js component and imported it having each block look like this:

 ```
  PinkBack: function(){